ajgruber/Gruber-Sciencelab-Website/content/home/contact.md

 # This file represents a page section.
 headless: true

-# Is the widget active
-active = true  # Activate this widget? true/false

 # Order that this section appears on the page.
 weight: 120